Council Member, City of West Melbourne

 - Community Pride

 It's your money, and you should know how your elected officials allocate it.
 For me, budget transparency is a right: Residents should be able to easily find out how the City Council is spending funds.
 The budget should be easy to understand.
 The 2019 adopted budget can be found here:

-About 54% of our budget goes to support our heroes in blue.
-They do a tremendous job.
+Our heroes in blue do a tremendous job.
 We are excitedly waiting the completion of the much-needed police station expansion and for the purchase of new SUVs.
 We are deeply grateful to our much needed School Resource Officers (SROs), but our current State legislators have failed us with school security.
-The current Brevard County School Board has failed us with school security.
-It is now left to the courage of the City Council to solve the West Melbourne SRO problem.
+The Brevard County School Board has failed us with school security.
+It was left to the courage of the City Council to solve the West Melbourne SRO problem.
 We must continue to support our West Melbourne SROs who have already shown what an amazing job they do, and what a vital service to our community they provide.

 The Police Athletic League (PAL) is a wonderful program that brings the youth of our City together with our Police Officers.
 PAL hosts our Food Truck Friday events on the 4th Friday of the month at our new Community Park.
-I will work to ensure PAL receives the necessary city support to continue its success.
+We must ensure PAL receives the necessary city support to continue its success.
 PAL does outstanding work for our Community and are looking for volunteers: